-Preventing Identity Theft and Steps to Take If You Become a Victim
+Preventing Identity Theft and What to Do if You Become the Next Victim of Identity Thieves

-Identity theft is a common crime, but you can protect yourself with some common sense steps
+Identity theft is a common and serious crime, but you can protect yourself and your future with some common sense safety tips

 Identity theft is a serious crime.
-Once identity thieves have your personal information, they can drain your bank account, run up charges on your credit cards, open new utility accounts, or get medical treatment on your health insurance.
-An identity thief can file a tax refund in your name and get your refund.
-In some extreme cases, a thief might even use your identity when arrested, giving you a criminal record.
+Once identity thieves have your personal information, they can drain your bank account, run up charges on your credit, open new utility accounts, or get medical treatment on your health insurance.
+An identity thief can file a tax return in your name and get your refund.
+In some cases, they might even use your identity when arrested, giving you a criminal record.

 how identity thieves get your info